Code-Institute-Submissions/jamitag-The-Bike-People_DecResub/README.md

 - __Navigation Bar__

 The Navigation bar appears at the top of all three pages, maintaining a consistant look across the website.
-Within, users will find links to a relavant area of interest i.e Services or Social Spins.
+Within, users will find links to a relavant area of interest i.e Servicing or Social Spins.
 The company name appears in the left of the Navigation bar which will direct the user back to the homepage if clicked.
 Each item in the Navigation bar will appear highlighted when on that particular page, to aid navigation.